linus-sch/Mind-Map-Wizard/README.md

    You start by entering a topic or subject that you want to explore in your mind map.

 2. **Send to Pollinations AI:**
-   Once you submit your topic, it gets sent off to ChatGPT.
+   Once you submit your topic, it gets sent off to the ChatGPT API.

 3. **AI Processes Request:**
    The AI takes a moment to analyze your topic and comes up with a structured outline that captures the key ideas.